Michae1CC/aws-cdk-examples/ans-c01-ex/README.md

 While studying for my AWS ANS C01 certification, I stumbled across [this post](https://dev.to/aws-builders/aws-advanced-networking-specialty-15-hands-on-exercises-for-certification-success-4eh7) by Arpad Toth which lists a number of practical exercises to help with exam prep.
-I've decided to take up the challenge by completing the exercises in CDK.
+I've decided to take up the challenge by completing a number the exercises in CDK.

-I've omitted exercises that require multiple accounts or the need to purchase a domain name.
+If you deploy any of these stacks your self, remember to tear down the created resources by running `cdk destroy`.

 ## Exercises 1-4